top of page

 Giving circle recipients are free to use the funds received however they choose.

-Reparations Santa Cruz uses a giving circle model that divests members of decision-making power and invests in Black lives.
-The giving circles take place in three-month cycles, three times annually.
+Reparations Santa Cruz has historically used a giving circle model that divests members of decision-making power and invests in Black lives.
+The giving circles takes place in three-month cycles, three times annually.
 Anyone interested in giving, fundraising, and learning can become a giving circle member, regardless of class or race.
 Giving circle members make a personally meaningful contribution (no minimum amount) and raise money from their families and friends to distribute to recipients.
 Giving circle members also engage in shared learning and personal growth around issues of race and racial justice throughout the three-month cycle.
-Learn more about becoming a giving circle member here.

 Cycles may be themed to target specific Black issues and populations, including but not limited to LGBTQIA+, currently or formerly incarcerated, parents, young people, sex workers, houseless, etc. If you have suggestions for cycle themes, please feel free to contact us.